A Systematic Survey on Large Language Models for Algorithm Design

 \section{Abstract}

-Algorithm Design (AD) is crucial for effective problem-solving across various domains.
+Algorithm design is crucial for effective problem-solving across various domains.
 The advent of Large Language Models (LLMs) has notably enhanced the automation and innovation within this field, offering new perspectives and promising solutions.
-Over the past three years, the integration of LLMs into AD (LLM4AD) has seen substantial progress, with applications spanning optimization, machine learning, mathematical reasoning, and scientific discovery.
-Given the rapid advancements and expanding scope of this field, a systematic review is both timely and necessary.
-This paper provides a systematic review of LLM4AD.
-First, we offer an overview and summary of existing studies.
-Then, we introduce a taxonomy and review the literature across four dimensions: the roles of LLMs, search methods, prompt methods, and application domains with a discussion of potential and achievements of LLMs in AD.
-Finally, we identify current challenges and highlight several promising directions for future research.
+In just a few years, this integration has yielded remarkable progress in areas ranging from combinatorial optimization to scientific discovery.
+Despite this rapid expansion, a holistic understanding of the field is hindered by the lack of a systematic review, as existing surveys either remain limited to narrow sub-fields or with different objectives.
+This paper seeks to provide a systematic review of algorithm design with LLMs.
+We introduce a taxonomy that categorises the roles of LLMs as optimizers, predictors, extractors and designers, analyzing the progress, advantages, and limitations within each category.
+We further synthesize literature across the three phases of the algorithm design pipeline and across diverse algorithmic applications that define the current landscape.
+Finally, we outline key open challenges and opportunities to guide future research.
+To support future research and collaboration, we provide an accompanying repository at: \url{https://github.com/FeiLiu36/LLM4AlgorithmDesign}.